ska-telescope/ska-itf-te/scripts/confluence/README.md

 Once installed the `upload-to-confluence` and `generate-sut-diagrams` scripts will be available in your Python bin directory.

-Alternatively, the scripts can also be installed with `poetry install` from this repository.
+Alternatively, the scripts can be run from this repository with `uv sync` followed by `uv run upload-to-confluence ...`.

 ## Usage